mike-matera/cloud-linux/cis-90/labs/shell_environment.md

 1. Reset the PS1 variable by entering the following command:

-	`PS1="Yes master: "`
+	`PS1="At your service: "`

 	What happens to your primary prompt?

-1. Now exit out of the child shell by typing `Ctrl-D`.
+1. Now exit out of the child shell by typing `exit`.
 What is the prompt now?
 What does this tell you about the effect changes made by children have on their parents?

 ### The `.bashrc` File